 The inflorescence is a branched, compound cyme (cluster), 2 to 3 inches wide, at the terminal end of stems.
 Each cyme will have 5 to 7 flat-topped groups.

 Flowers: The 5-part flowers are small, less than 1/4 inch wide with the corolla tube spreading its 5 creamy-white lobes outward to a bell shape.
 The inside of the tube is sometimes with hair.
-There are 5 protruding stamens with yellow anthers that are exserted from the corolla throat.
+There are 5 stamens with yellow anthers that are exserted from the corolla throat.
 The stigma of the style is three-lobed and the base of style does not have fine hair.
-The calyx is short, green to yellow-green on the five pointed lobes of the tip.
+The calyx is short, green, shading to yellow-green on the the five pointed lobes.

 Fruit: The flowers mature to a rounded drupe (berry-like fruit), up to 1/4 inch in diameter that is green initially and turns bluish-black at maturity and bears a single flattened ellipsoid seed.